Logo-stateuniv

 As students enter their senior year, they are required to undertake a year-long project to demonstrate their knowledge and abilities to the faculty, while learning how to budget and develop a lengthy project.
 For the majority of science and math majors, this involves a theses research project where students design and formally propose projects under the guidance of a chosen professor.
 Many students choose to begin research as early as their freshman year, and often these students continue this research for their theses.
 The facilities are first class, from the high tech NMR machine in the chemistry department to the laser scanning confocal microscope in the biology department to the magnetism lab in the physics department.
 (Even more, students have access to these facilities around the clock thanks to the college’s Honor Code.)
 Both professors and students alike consistently win awards for undergraduate research and publish in the top scientific journals in their fields.
 Engineering and Computer Science majors, as well as those who prefer applied areas of study to theoretical endeavors, will take part in Clinic projects as their Capstone research experience.

-The Clinic Program (pioneered by HMC more than forty years ago) brings blue-chip corporate sponsors to campus to “hire” teams of four to six HMC engineering, math, physics, and computer science majors for one-year projects that solve a problem or fill a need for the company.
-The Clinic projects, both domestic and international, give students at Mudd the opportunity to deal with the real-world issues of working with a client, facing deadlines, writing reports, presenting and defending their work, and finding solutions to problems that do not appear in a textbook.
+The Clinic Program (pioneered by HMC more than forty years ago) brings blue-chip corporate sponsors to campus to “hire” teams of four to six engineering, math, physics, and computer science majors for one-year projects that solve a problem or fill a need for the company.
+The Clinic projects, both domestic and international, give students the opportunity to deal with the real-world issues of working with a client, facing deadlines, writing reports, presenting and defending their work, and finding solutions to problems that do not appear in a textbook.
 The nature of the Clinic projects varies widely both in scope and in subject matter.
-Recent projects have included a device to measure whether nuclear sites have weapons-grade or research-grade material inside, to camera boards on the latest deployment of two miniature satellites called picosats that took photographs of the Space Shuttle Discovery (STS-116) in December 2007, to designing the next generation of surfboards.
-Numerous patents have come out of work done by HMC Clinic teams over the years, and many companies return to sponsor Clinic projects year after year, in part to recruit HMC undergrads for future employment.
+Numerous patents have come out of work done by Clinic teams over the years, and many companies return to sponsor Clinic projects year after year, in part to recruit HMC undergrads for future employment.

 The Honor Code

-Every HMC student commits to a robust, student-administered Honor Code.
+Every student commits to a robust, student-administered Honor Code.
 The Honor Code is a statement of integrity and honesty and is taken very seriously by all members of the community.
 It engenders a high level of trust between faculty and students.
-Openbook, un-proctored, and take-home exams are all common at Mudd, and cheating of any kind is simply not tolerated.
+Openbook, un-proctored, and take-home exams are all common, and cheating of any kind is simply not tolerated.
 Students are encouraged to study and work in groups, but are also instructed to acknowledge their classmates who help them on homework assignments.
-Mudders scorn cut-throat competition; a big reason they chose to attend HMC was so they could learn from and live with very bright peers who want to work in an atmosphere of collaboration and camaraderie.

 Course Load